narner/Arduino-AudioKitOSX/README.md

 NSNotificationCenter.defaultCenter().addObserver(self, selector: "switchStateChanged:", name:"SwitchStateChanged", object: nil)
 ```

-Whenever a notification is received for a potentiometer value change, one of the two methods below are called:
+Depending on which potentiometer value has changed, one of the two methods below are called:

 ```swift
     func potOneValueChanged(notification: NSNotification){